Zunaeed-Imran/Portal_for_doctors_react_project/README.md

 - review one card have no gap, need to fix.
 - message section need to responsive in all device.
 - also Hero Section need to responsive.

+### Feedback on Doctor Portal Presentation.
+- Doctor list card alignment is not right.
+- Email placeholder shows @email.
+- Use office contact number and email and address.
+- Should not have space between navbar and sidebar.
+- Add time input or use date time input in appointment form.